k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17b_task_target_component_entities.md

 ## Actions to perform

-The following actions can be performed on the selected testing environment:
+The following actions can be performed on the selected testing environment.
+You can select one of multiple actions:

 ![target example3](images/task_target_component_task_actions.png)

 ### Delete

 Deletes the selected entities from the testing environment.
+Note that if you select a Delete only, the Source component is disabled since the task only deletes the entities from the target environment.

 ### Load